OpenConextApps/php-voot-provider/README.md

     AllowOverride FileInfo

 # Configuration
-In the configuration file `config/voot.ini` various aspects can be configured.
-To configure the SAML integration, make sure the following settings are
+In the configuration file `config/voot.ini` and `config/oauth.ini` various aspects can be configured.
+To configure the SAML integration (in `oauth.ini`), make sure the following settings are correct:
-correct:

     authenticationMechanism = "SspResourceOwner"